A look at the design, market and legacy of Victorian pottery

 Fielding Stork garden seat

 Like any successful pottery Fielding had problems with their designs being copied.
-The primary offender was Hawley & Co. who, in addition to copying Fielding’s designs, had also copied Wedgwood's Ocean design.
-Fielding sued them for copyright infringement for copies of both Ribbon and Fan.
+The primary offender was Hawley & Co. who in addition to copying Fielding’s designs, had also copied Wedgwood's Ocean design.
+Fielding sued them for copyright infringement for copies of both Daisy and Fan.
 Hawley lost the case and had to pay a fine.
 They later registered their own versions of these designs.
+Harley & Co. copies of Fielding designs are sometimes marked with a Fleur de Lis within a shield.

 Hawley & Co. punch bowl, a copy of Fielding

-Hawley & Co. butter pat, a copy of Fielding’s Ribbon
+Hawley & Co. butter pat, a copy of Fielding’s Daisy

 Hawley & Co. majolica plate